-Try these tips out, and you will see improvement not just your performance, but also your enjoyment of each session!
+Therefore, try our Eating for training and you will see improvement not just in your performance, but also your enjoyment of each session!

 See you on the mats,

-If you would like to find out more about our Martial Arts Academy Classes and our facilities, please call us or arrange a visit.
+If you would like to find out more about our Martial Arts Chatswood Academy and our facilities, please call us or arrange a visit.